 - In a large measuring cup or a small bowl, combine 2 cups hot water with the dried mushrooms, then allow to sit for at least 10 minutes.

 - In a medium-size pot, warm the olive oil over medium heat.
 Add the onion, fresh mushrooms and garlic salt, and cook for 10 minutes, until the mushrooms are tender.
 Next, separate the dried mushrooms from the liquid (reserving the liquid for later), chop them into small pieces, and then add them to the pot with the cooked fresh mushrooms.
-Sprinkle in the arrowroot powder, stir everything together, and cook for 1 minute.
-Pour in the reserved mushroom liquid and the vegetable broth, and bring the liquid to a boil.
+Add the vegetable broth and bring to a boil.
+Sprinkle the arrowroot powder in the cup with the reserved liquid and whisk until smooth.
+Pour in the pot with the mushrooms and broth.
 Lower heat and allow to simmer for 5 minutes, until slightly thickened, while stirring intermittently.
 Remove from heat, season with tamari and set aside to cool.

 - In a small bowl, combine the thyme, oregano, salt, and pepper.
 Arrange the cauliflower steaks on the baking sheet a few inches apart and lightly spray them with oil.
 Sprinkle the seasoning on top, and then bake in the oven for 15 minutes.
 Flip them over and continue to bake for another 15 minutes, until light golden brown and crispy.